Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor: Geometric capacitance

 \section{Geometric capacitance}

-In this section, we compute the geometric capacitance of the quantum Hall bar using a model a capacitor built from two coplanar strips corresponding to the two counter-propagating edge channel systems.
+In this section, we compute the geometric capacitance of the quantum Hall bar using as model a capacitor built from two coplanar strips corresponding to the two counter-propagating edge channel systems.